-Covid-19 coronavirus: Can NZ go three straight days with no new cases?
+Covid 19 coronavirus: Three new cases travelled on same flight from India

 Names, dates of birth and where they tested positive for the virus are included on the spreadsheet.

-The personal details of the man in his 30s receiving care in Auckland City Hospital is also included.
+The personal details of the man in Auckland City Hospital is also included.

 Recently appointed Health Minister Chris Hipkins said the leak of confidential information was "totally unacceptable".